Need help? We are available to speak to you 7 days a weekRead More

 The AAT may dismiss your application or make a decision in your absence.
 Therefore, it is important that you attend the hearing to present your case and provide your version of events to avoid an adverse outcome.

-An AAT decision may be appealed to the Federal Court within 35 days following the decision from the AAT and only on a question of law.
+An ART decision may be appealed to the Federal Court within 35 days following the decision from the ART and only on a question of law.
 AML can advise you in relation to the appeal process.

 Meet your Australian Migration Lawyer